dvirtz/slides/slides/ranges_23/ranges.md

 <!-- .element: style="font-size: 0.5em" -->

+Note: Let's first do a quick recap of what exactly ranges are in case anyone in the audience never used them.

 ---

 ### what is a range

 - A sequence of elements between two locations `i`, `k`.
 - Often denoted by `[i, k)`.

+Note: conceptually, a range is a sequence of all the elements between two locations, called `i` and `k` here, not including `k`.

+---

+> Although Concepts are constraints on types,
+> you don’t find them by looking at the types in your system.
+>
+> You find them by studying the algorithms.

+<p style="width: 100%; text-align: right;"> <cite> Eric Neibler </cite> </p>

+Note: A famous quote by Eric says that "although concepts are constrained on types you don't find them by looking at the types but by studying the algorithms", so let's look start at the most simple algorithm...

 ---